|HOME||AWARDS||CONTESTING||CTY HUNTING||CW||DX||HOMEBREWING||LINKS||LOGS||PROPAGATION||QRP||QSL||VISITORS LIST||Email Me|

 Or as Tom N3UFJ puts it:You are one of the strong heartbeats of the CW community!
 You are an inspiration to many to pick up the art of CW with the RARE style of "Follow me" here is how it's done along with the data, diagrams, and logs to show it can be done, simply, easily with just personal "dedication" to the art.
 Many people are afraid to jump in and try their fists until people like you come along and actually ENCOURAGE and work with the new operators.
 Many thanks for the work you have done in the community and here is wishing you great propagation & great DX!

 TRY CW - IT WILL BE LOVE AT FIRST DIT|

 >> On this page: <<

-I'm proud to be a co-founder (with Tom WY3H, ex-KB3LFC), former VP, and member of the NAQCC which (as I am) is devoted to promoting CW and QRP usage on the ham bands.
-I invite you to join the club and assist us in these efforts.
+I'm proud to be a member of the NAQCC as well as a co-founder (with Tom WY3H, ex-KB3LFC) in 2004 and former VP of the club which is devoted to promoting CW and QRP usage on the ham bands as am I. I invite you to join the club and assist us in these efforts.
 Lifetime membership is FREE.
-Over 8,500 members have been signed up from over 100 countries since the club's inception in October 2004.
+Over 10,000 members have been signed up from over 100 countries since the club's inception in October 2004.
 With its devotion strictly to QRP/CW, that makes it one of the fastest growing and largest specialty ham radio clubs in the world.
 CW is indeed still alive and well.
 To learn more about the club, watch the video on the club home page here.
 After you watch the video and check out the rest of the site, please go to the sign up page via the link right below the video and join us.